irods-contrib/metalnx-web/docs/Dependencies.md

     $ sudo yum -y install tomcat
     $ sudo apt-get -y install tomcat7

-### Database

-#### MySQL
-MySQL 5.6 or higher

-#### PostgreSQL
-PostgreSQL 9.2 or higher

-    $ sudo yum install postgresql-server postgresql-contrib
-    $ sudo postgresql-setup initdb
-    $ sudo vi /var/lib/pgsql/data/pg_hba.conf

-Find the following lines:

-    host    all             all             127.0.0.1/32            ident
-    host    all             all             ::1/128                 ident

-Replace `ident` with `md5` or `trust`:

-    host    all             all             127.0.0.1/32            md5
-    host    all             all             ::1/128                 md5

-Save `pg_hba.conf` and exit.
-After this configuration, Postgres is now configured to allow password authentication.
-Now start and enable PostgreSQL:

-    $ sudo systemctl start postgresql
-    $ sudo systemctl enable postgresql

-There are two packages used by the Metalnx setup script: `pyscopg2` for PostgreSQL and `mysqldv` for MySQL.
-They are used to check whether or not the credentials entered are correct and Metalnx has access to the database.
-To install those packages, please run the following commands according to your OS distribuition:

-### `RPM`
-	# yum install python-psycopg2	     # PostgreSQL
-	# yum install MySQL-python           # MySQL

-### `DEB`
-	# apt-get install python-psycopg2    # PostgreSQL
-	# apt-get install python-mysqldb     # MySQL

 # Manual Build
 This section describes the dependencies *only necessary* to *build* the Metalnx Web project. **If you are only installing Metalnx via `rpm` or `deb` packages, you can skip this section**.